 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-China National Petroleum Corp's score of 7 is higher than 83% of the industry.
+China National Petroleum Corp's score of 7 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, China National Petroleum Corporation (CNPC) reported total carbon emissions of approximately 1,880,000,000 kg CO2e, encompassing Scope 1 and 2 emissions.
-This figure represents a slight increase from 2022, where emissions were about 1,800,000,000 kg CO2e.
-The company has shown a consistent trend in emissions over recent years, with 2021 emissions recorded at approximately 1,790,000,000 kg CO2e and 2020 emissions at about 9,123,000,000 kg CO2e for Scope 1 and 222,000,000 kg CO2e for Scope 2.
-CNPC has set an ambitious long-term climate commitment to achieve near-zero emissions by 2050, focusing on Scope 1 emissions.
-This goal reflects the company's recognition of the need for significant reductions in greenhouse gas emissions in line with global climate targets.
-The commitment is part of a broader strategy to enhance sustainability and reduce the environmental impact of its operations.
-Overall, CNPC's emissions data and climate commitments highlight the challenges and responsibilities faced by major oil and gas companies in addressing climate change while striving for operational efficiency and economic growth.
+In 2023, China National Petroleum Corporation (CNPC) reported total carbon emissions of approximately 1,880,000,000 kg CO2e, encompassing Scope 1 and Scope 2 emissions.
+This figure represents a slight increase from 2022, where emissions were about 1,800,000,000 kg CO2e, and from 2021, which recorded approximately 1,790,000,000 kg CO2e.
+The emissions data for 2020 indicates a total of about 9,123,000,000 kg CO2e for Scope 1 and about 222,000,000 kg CO2e for Scope 2, leading to a combined total of approximately 9,345,000,000 kg CO2e.
+CNPC has set an ambitious long-term goal to achieve near-zero emissions by 2050, with a specific focus on Scope 1 emissions.
+This commitment, initiated in 2023, underscores the company's dedication to addressing climate change and reducing its carbon footprint.
+The target is considered one of the most ambitious in the industry, reflecting CNPC's recognition of the urgent need for climate action.
+The emissions data is not cascaded from any parent organization, indicating that CNPC independently reports its emissions and climate commitments.
+As the largest oil and gas producer in China, CNPC's initiatives and targets are critical in the context of global efforts to mitigate climate change.

 Access structured emissions data, company-specific emission factors, and source documents